Can presidential elections be rigged?

 3. When money plays a huge role in an election and when money is equated with free speech, then the system is rigged.
 Presidential elections now can cost well over a billion dollar.
 The Supreme Court's decision in Citizen United case allows Super PACs (political action committees) to raise unlimited amount of money, often from anonymous sources.
 In this context, the elections cannot be fair.
 To have a fair election, candidates must all be on a level playing field.

-4. One of the cornerstones of democracy is people
+4. One of the cornerstones of

 Yes, Trump was elected president on a rigged system.
 Does this mean that all presidents were elected on a rigged system.
 The answer is no, as long as the candidate won the popular vote.
 The popular vote is the real yardstick because it is based on a one-man-one-vote principle which is the definition of democracy.